surajsharma286/java-design-principles/solid-principles/README.md

    2) Template Pattern.

 ### Code Demonstration
-* com.suraj.srp package has Multiple Interview Question classes that implements a common Interface "Interview Question".
+* com.suraj.ocp package has Multiple Interview Question classes that implements a common Interface "Interview Question".
 * Each Interview Question class overrides execute method vy its own implementation.
 * Interview Question Processor has no knowledge about Interview Question types.
 It calls the execute method.
 * This is a typical implementation of loosely coupled system.

+## Liskov Substitution Principle
+* Objects of a Superclass shall be replaceable with objects or its subclases without breaking the application.
+* Subtype must be substitutable for their base types.
+Child class should never break the parent class type definition.
+* Violation of Liskov principle is a latent violation of open/closed principle.

+### Code Demonstration
+* com.suraj.lsp package has Vehicle Abstract class that implements Fuel Interface.
+Fuel behavior has been abstracted to ensure Car can implement their own implementations.
+* Liskov substitution principle can be achieved using Abstract class or through interface.